Justification of Red List category

 Trend justification

-It inhabits humid and semi-humid forest, also secondary forest and occasionally cocao plantations, from sea-level to 1,000 m, occasionally as high as 2,400 m (Ridgely and Greenfield 2001).
-Some seasonal movements are thought to occur, but the nature of these remains unclear.
+It inhabits lowland humid and semi-humid forest, forest borders, secondary forest, adjacent clearings and occasionally cocoa plantations (Ridgely and Greenfield 2001, Freile and Restall 2018, Hilty 2021).
 The diet consists of fruit and arthropods, especially spiders, although vertebrates (frogs and lizards) made up nearly half of the food fed to nestlings (Greeney 2006).
-Breeding is thought to occur in the wet season, between January and March, and a nest has been found in February (Greeney 2006).
+Breeding is thought to occur in the wet season, between January and March (Walther 2020), and a nest has been found in February (Greeney 2006).
+Most records are from below 1,000 m (GBIF 2023) with the typical upper elevation given as 1,400 m (Walther 2020) though it has been recorded up to 2,400 m (Ridgely and Greenfield 2001).

 Conservation Actions Underway